 - If the eye was esotropic, covering the fixating eye will cause an outwards movement.

 - The alternating cover test: the patient focuses on a near object.
 A cover is placed over an eye for a short moment and then removed while observing both eyes for movement.
 The misaligned eye will deviate inwards or outwards.
 The process is repeated on both eyes and then with the child focusing on a distant object.
 This test is used to detect a latent squint that only manifests itself in the absence of bifoveal stimulation.
 Most normal people have this to a very mild degree.

 An epicanthus or facial asymmetry may mimic a squint.

 - Sit the patient in front of you and explain that you want them to follow a bright object with their eyes only and that you will help them keep their head still.

 - Gently but firmly place a hand on their forehead and with the other, test all the positions of gaze in that hemifield.

 - Swap hands and do the same in the other hemifield.
-Look for limitation of globe movement, nystagmus and ask about diplopia, blurring or loss of the image.
+Look for limitation of globe movement, and nystagmus, and ask about diplopia, blurring or loss of the image.